OFFICE HOURS: Monday – Thursday: 8:00am to 5:00pm • Friday: 8:00am to 3:00pm

 If results of the blood titer test are positive, they can submit the blood titer documentation (the actual lab results) to the Auraria Immunizations office.

 The Health Center at Auraria can perform blood titer testing and offers reduced costs for the testing.
+Blood titer labs results performed at the Health Center at Auraria are available approximately 3-5 business days after specimen collection.

 Option 2: Re-Immunization Students can choose to be re-immunized by the Auraria Immunization office, which offers reduced cost MMR vaccinations or by a community medical provider.
 Students will need 2 MMR shots for the requirement and they need to be at least 28 days apart.